grain-lang/grain/stdlib/set.md

 contains : (a, Set<a>) -> Bool
 ```

-Returns `true` if the set contains the given value.
+Determines if the set contains the given value.

 Parameters: